DoctorWkt/4bsd-uucp/README.md

 If you telnet into one of your sites, you will see garbage instead of a nice `login:` prompt.
-This is because I had to set the DZ simulated lines in 8-bit mode, as this is needed by uucp.
+This is because I had to set the DZ simulated lines in 8-bit mode, as this is needed by *uucp*.
 However, type in `root` and Return and you will log in.

 We need to find a way in SimH to set the uucp lines in 8-bit mode but the